entrusc/omxplayer/README.md

 OMXPlayer
 =========

+ATTENTION:
+THIS IS A SPECIAL VERSION (NOT THE OFFICIAL VERSION) OF OMXPLAYER.
+MODDED TO START IN PAUSED MODE AND CHANGED SOME DBUS INTERFACE SPECIFICATIONS.
+USE AT YOUR OWN RISK!

 OMXPlayer is a commandline OMX player for the Raspberry Pi.
 It was developed as a testbed for the XBMC Raspberry PI implementation and is quite handy to use standalone.

 Downloading OMXPlayer
 ---------------------